Frequently Asked Questions

 -

 I am practicing exclusively via telehealth (secure, online video sessions) at this time.
+I can meet with clients in PSYPACT states.

 Many clients find that telehealth works beautifully for long-term, weekly psychodynamic therapy — it allows our work to stay consistent and meaningful over time, while offering the comfort and convenience of meeting from your own space.